 BPR, on the other hand, redesigns existing processes from the ground up to achieve desired results.
 BPR is a better solution if your processes are no longer effective, your goals have changed, or you’d like to focus on drastic improvements within a specified period of time.
 If you pursue BPR, you’ll also need to implement BPM on an ongoing basis to have the best chance of success.

 1. Identify the need

 Before your organization begins BPR, senior management needs to determine why it’s necessary.
 Document and clarify the situation, the mission statement, customer base, competition, and opportunities.
 Clearly outline what you hope to achieve.

 If leaders don’t take the time to identify the need, there may be faulty assumptions that will do nothing but add confusion and undermine the process.
-During this step, the most important people in your organization will be inspired to think out-of-the-box and make significant changes to what’s currently perceived as “normal.”
+This step will inspire the most important people in your organization to think out-of-the-box and make significant changes to what’s currently perceived as “normal.”